ischlo/cppSim/README.md

 ## Performance

-Compared to the equivalent functions implemented in pure R, it runs about x10 faster for a $\sim 1000\times 1000$ OD matrix, the speed up is increasingly more significant as matrices get bigger.
+Compared to the equivalent functions implemented in pure R, it runs about x10 faster for a $`\sim 1000 \times 1000`$ OD matrix, the speed up is increasingly more significant as matrices get bigger.

     [1] "/Users/cenv1069/Library/R/arm64/4.4/library/cppSim/extdata/benchmark_test.rds"